MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

 }
 ```

-> [!Note]
+> [!NOTE]
 > The `@EntryPoint()` attribute used for Q# applications cannot be used with host programs.
 An error will be raised if it is present in the Q# file being called by a host.

-2. Add the following code to your host program to import the Q# operation `DumpPlus`:
+1. Add the following code to your host program to import the Q# operation `DumpPlus`:

 ```python
 from OpenSystemsConcepts import DumpPlus

 print(DumpPlus.simulate())
 ```

-Calling <xref:Microsoft.Quantum.Diagnostics.DumpMachine> generates the following output:
+Calling the <xref:Microsoft.Quantum.Diagnostics.DumpMachine> generates the following output:

 ```output
 # wave function for qubits with ids (least to most significant): 0
 ∣0❭:     0.707107 +  0.000000 i  ==     ***********          [ 0.500000 ]     --- [  0.00000 rad ]
 ∣1❭:     0.707107 +  0.000000 i  ==     ***********          [ 0.500000 ]     --- [  0.00000 rad ]
 ```

 > [!NOTE]
 > Notice that the output may appear differently if you run the example in a Python notebook, as Jupyter notebook, instead of at the command line, as that interface understands how to forward HTML-based diagnostics from the IQ# kernel to the IPython kernel.